Review and road test of the Kia Niro PHEV

 Ten Second Review of the Kia Niro PHEV

 Kia reckons that this Niro PHEV Plug-in hybrid model offers the best of both worlds, combining fashionable 'Crossover' looks with exemplary hybrid efficiency.
-It's not, perhaps, the kind of car you'd expect from this growing Korean brand but in its own way, it promises to be a very appealing one.
+If you're wanting to join the EV revolution but aren't quite ready for a full-battery-powered contender and need a family hatch-sized model with this kind of tech, it could be worth a look.

 Kia is becoming a strong player in the plug-in hybrid segment.
-In 2016, it launched a PHEV version of its mid-sized Optima model and it's followed that up with this car, a plug-in version of its Niro crossover model.
+In 2016, it launched a PHEV version of its mid-sized Optima model and it followed that up a year later with this car, a plug-in version of its Niro crossover model.
 Under the skin, this car shares its technology with the Hyundai IONIQ, which means it's very advanced indeed.

-You get an efficient 1.6-litre GDI petrol engine mated to an 8.9kWh battery able, when fully charged, to take this car up to 36 miles on all-electric power.
-And all for a lot less cash than you'd be asked to pay of most other Plug-ion hybrids currently on sale.
-Sounds promising....
+Like the IONIQ, the Niro is available with hybrid, all-electric and PHEV drivetrains.
+With this PHEV, you get an efficient 1.6-litre GDI petrol engine mated to an 8.9kWh battery able, when fully charged, to take this car over 36 miles on all-electric power.
+Sounds promising..

 At the heart of the Niro's plug-in powertrain is a high-capacity 8.9 kWh lithium-polymer battery pack, growing in size from the 1.56 kWh battery pack found in the normal Niro Hybrid.
-The PHEV variant's battery pack is paired with a more powerful 44.5 kW (60bhp) electric motor (offering almost 40% more power, up from 32 kW) compared to the Hybrid model.
-The battery and electric motor are paired with the Niro's efficient 1.6-litre 'Kappa' four-cylinder GDI engine, which independently produces 104bhp and 147Nm torque.
-The total power and torque output for the Niro Plug-in Hybrid's powertrain is 139bhp and 265Nm, enabling the PHEV derivative to accelerate from rest to 62mph 10.4 seconds (1.1 seconds quicker than the standard Niro) on the way to 107mph flat out.
-With greater capacity and electric power output, Kia engineers claim a pure-electric driving range of up to 36 miles.
+The PHEV variant's battery pack is paired with a more powerful 44.5 kW electric motor than you get in the ordinary self-charging Hybrid model (which has a 32 kW motor).
+The battery and electric motor are paired with the Niro's efficient 1.6-litre 'Kappa' four-cylinder GDI 105PS engine, producing a total system power and torque output of 141PS and 265Nm.

-Inevitably of course, you're going to need to adopt a very relaxed driving style in order to realise that kind of range, but this Kia's whole demeanour encourages that anyway.
+Inevitably of course, you're also going to need to adopt a very relaxed driving style in order to realise the claimed all-electric range figure, but this Kia's whole demeanour encourages that anyway.
 As do assorted dials and gauges that include an 'energy flow meter' in the instrument binnacle and various diagrammatic graphics on the centre dash infotainment screen.
 If you really must push things along and use the full output that engine and electric motor can together provide, you'll find that like most hybrids, this one doesn't take particularly kindly to being hustled along.
+But at least it responds pretty smoothly to your right foot.
+Certainly more so than some PHEV models that use belt-driven CVT auto transmission.
+This Plug-in hybrid auto (all PHEVs are autos) uses a proper transmission with real cogs, a 6DCT set-up that includes a Manual Sports driving mode.

 Design and Build